Help! First Aid for 5 Common Eye Injuries

 Doing any of the above may only make things worse, according to Miami-based optometrist Laurie Lesser, O.D., with South Florida Regional Eye Associates, located inside an America’s Best Contacts & Eyeglasses.

-What to Do If … You Get Debris in Your Eye
+Eye Injury #1: You Get Debris in Your Eye

 Sawdust, flecks of makeup, slivers of metal—there’s no end to the list of tiny particles that can wind up in your eye.
 When it feels like there’s something stuck: